 The ideal pH of soil for the best overall availability of essential nutrients in plants is between 6 and 7.
 Acidic soils below a pH of 6 may have reduced calcium and magnesium, and soil above a pH of 7 may result in chemically unavailable iron, manganese, copper and zinc.
 Soil that’s well-rotated, organically sustained and exposed to wildlife/grazing cattle tends to be the healthiest.

 - Fresh fruits and vegetables promote alkalinity the most.
-Some of the top picks include mushrooms, citrus, dates, raisins, spinach, grapefruit, tomatoes, avocado, summer black radish, alfalfa grass, barley grass, cucumber, kale, jicama, wheat grass, broccoli, oregano, garlic, ginger, green beans, endive, cabbage, celery, red beet, watermelon, figs and ripe bananas.
+Which are the best choices; for example, are bananas alkaline?
+What about broccoli?
+Some of the top picks include: mushrooms, citrus, dates, raisins, spinach, grapefruit, tomatoes, avocado, summer black radish, alfalfa grass, barley grass, cucumber, kale, jicama, wheat grass, broccoli, oregano, garlic, ginger, green beans, endive, cabbage, celery, red beet, watermelon, figs and ripe bananas.

 - All raw foods: Ideally try to consume a good portion of your produce raw.
 Uncooked fruits and vegetables are said to be biogenic or “life-giving.”
 Cooking foods depletes alkalizing minerals.
 Increase your intake of raw foods, and try juicing or lightly steaming fruits and vegetables.

 - Plant proteins: Almonds, navy beans, lima beans and most other beans are good choices.

 - Alkaline water.

 - Green drinks: Drinks made from green vegetables and grasses in powder form are loaded with alkaline-forming foods and chlorophyll.
 Chlorophyll is structurally similar to our own blood and helps alkalize the blood.